FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 -Enable VPC Service Controls, and use Google Cloud’s operations suite to view audit logs for the networks you need to monitor.
 _(Incorrect.
 Enabling VPC Service Controls lets you define a network perimeter.
 You also need to enable VPC Flow Logs.
 If you do not enable it, the network traffic flows will not be logged.)_

--Enable VPC Service Controls, define a network perimeter to restrict access to authorized networks, and enable VPC Flow Logs for the networks you need to monitor.
+**-Enable VPC Service Controls, define a network perimeter to restrict access to authorized networks, and enable VPC Flow Logs for the networks you need to monitor.**
+_(Correct!
+Enabling VPC Service Controls lets you define a network perimeter.
+VPC Flow Logs lets you log network-level communication to Compute Engine instances.)_

 5.